osama-ammar/dvc_dataset_registry/ReadMe.md

 ## DVC (Data Version Conrol)

 - This repo is about using and experiemnting DVC (Data Version Conrol) , which is a powerful MLOps tool in that's used on top of git , it is designed to tackle the challenge of data sets traceability and reproducibility when training data-driven models.
+- Batch files in this repo is all you need to setup , select and update dataset.

 ## data
 * cats and dogs images used for  CNN classification model